 # 4 If you can turn yourself into a robot for 60 to 90 days and do the same thing over and over you will be successful in network marketing.
 To be successful in our industry you simply need to do the same things over and over and over, so you can create new habits.
 You need to focus on the income producing activities.
 This is a business of talking to people.
 All of your time should be spent retailing and recruiting.

 # 5 They may not get in, but they are watching you.
 Everyone you talk to is watching you.
 People expect you to do nothing and quit the business in 90 days or less.
-If you stick with it, and build it big, many people who tell you NO today will eventually join your team.
+If you quit, you prove them right.
+If you stick with it, and build it big, many people who tell you NO today will eventually join your team, or they will ask if you are hiring.

 # 7 Remember, whatever you do will be duplicated by the people you sponsor.
 Keep everything so simple that even an eight-year old could do it.
 The beauty of our industry is the simplicity.
 Any fool can complicate it, and most people do, but it takes a genius to keep it simple.